Slow Burn: Cultivating Warmth and Strength in the Cold Months

 Fruit: kiwifruit, apples, pears, oranges, mandarins, lemons, limes, grapefruit

-May your fire embers burn.
+May your embers burn Winter long.

 Courtney.